stokesnetwork/stokes/README.md

 ## License

-STOKES is licensed under the copyfree [ISC License](https://choosealicense.com/licenses/isc/).
+Stokes is licensed under the copyfree [ISC License](https://choosealicense.com/licenses/isc/).

 ## Acknowledgments

-STOKES is built on the foundation of [Kaspa](https://github.com/kaspanet/kaspad), implementing the PHANTOM protocol for blockDAG consensus.
+Stokes is built on the foundation of [Kaspa](https://github.com/kaspanet/kaspad), implementing the PHANTOM protocol for blockDAG consensus.

 ## Contributing